Tutorial 2: Reservoirs, Gates, Transfers

 Running HYDRO and QUAL

-5. Open the output.dss file in the t2_reservoir_gate_transfer directory, and examine the results.
+file in the directory and examine the results.

-The equation for inflow from a node to a reservoir through a gate is as follows:
+- Compare the equation for inflow from a node to a reservoir through a gate with the reservoir connection equation.
+What terms in the gate equation does the reservoir coefficient lump together?

-2. Clifton Court Forebay has five duplicate radial gates connecting it to the surrounding channel.
-Each has a crest elevation of -10.1ft and a width of 20ft:
+- Clifton Court Forebay has five duplicate radial gates with a crest elevation of -10.1 ft and a width of 20 ft.

-1. If water is at 0 ft and the five gates are open, what is the area exposed to flow?
+- If water is at 0 ft and the gates are open, what is the area exposed to flow?

-2. If the weirs are perfectly efficient (no loss, coefficients of 1.0), what would be the equivalent "lumped" reservoir coefficient for these gates?
+- If the weirs are perfectly efficient (coefficient = 1.0), what would be the equivalent "lumped" reservoir coefficient?